 I have suggested—and Genesis invites that speculation—that it is far more likely that Eve was the one who secretly loathed the place and that it was the primal wife, rather than the husband, who found a way to get us expelled, putting humanity on the path to maturity.
 In the final analysis Eve is the mother of the story.
 Whether she actually got us out of Eden or whether she merely got God out of Eden, the result is effectively the same.
 In either case we were handed over to our self-responsibility; in either case we were left in a garden we were called on to keep; and we’re still there, in este jardín.

-All we must and can do is remember and learn back our post-lapsarian vocation of care; there is no alternative.
+All we must and can do is remember and learn back our pre-lapsarian vocation of care; there is no alternative.
 And for this we would first need to slow down and recover the lost art of seeing and registering the splendor of nature.

 I leave you with a talk by Professor Robert Pogue Harrison on literature and philosophy:

 Featured: Detail of The Garden of Eden with the Fall of Man or The Earthly Paradise with the Fall of Adam and Eve (1617) by Peter Paul Rubens (figures) and Jan Brueghel the Elder (flora and fauna), the Mauritshuis, the Netherlands, Wikipedia.